LivingMatterLab/ActiveFilaments.jl/README.md

 ```
 ] add https://github.com/LivingMatterLab/ActiveFilaments.git
 ```
 Wait for all dependencies to precompile.
-Slowdowns are possible in parallelized BVP solutions if Julia version 1.9.0 or older is used.
+Slowdowns are possible during precompilation in parallelized BVP solutions if Julia version 1.9.0 or older is used.

 # Example usage
 In the simplest case of uniform material properties and a single fiber ring, we can define an active filament by running